-Smilelove’s closure doesn’t need to dash your dreams of a straighter smile.
+Once again, we’d advise you to stay far away from Smilelove.
+But this doesn’t mean you have to abandon your dreams of a straighter smile.
 There are a few different Smilelove alternatives that are operating as usual, including a couple that we think are even better options!
 Here are a few other home aligner companies to consider:

-byte is our #1-ranked home aligner company and the fastest option on the market.
-Their prices aren’t quite as low as Smilelove’s, but we think their lightning-fast treatment times (3 months on average), personalized customer support, guaranteed orthodontist oversight, and nighttime-only option make them worth the extra cost.
+Byte is our #1-ranked home aligner company.
+Their prices aren’t quite as low as Smilelove’s, but we think their 4-5 month average treatment plan length, personalized customer support, and nighttime-only option make them worth the extra cost.

 If you can handle their higher prices, Candid is also a great choice.
 See more in our full Candid review.

 If you liked Smilelove for their cost-effectiveness, take a look at NewSmile.
 Not only do they beat Smilelove’s prices, they do it without sacrificing product quality and customer service.
 They might still be young and small, but NewSmile has set themselves apart as an effective and highly affordable option.